-LASIK eye surgery is a safe and effective treatment which can help lessen a patient’s need for glasses or contact lenses.
-LASIK is a great option for many patients who are myopic, hyperopic, and who have an astigmatism.
-LASIK surgery cannot treat patients who are presbyopic.
-Depending on your exact prescription, Dr. Kraff can sometimes perform what’s known as monovision LASIK, or LASIK for presbyopia.
-With monovision, Dr. Kraff is correcting your dominant eye for distance and under-correcting your non-dominant eye for near.
-Together, with both eyes open, a patient can maintain good distance vision, while maintaining some near vision.
-Please note that monovision doesn't get a patient out of readers completely, but helps to lessen their day-to-day dependency on them.
-If a patient is only presbyopic, with no other type of refractive error, monovision LASIK may not be an option for them.
+LASIK eye surgery is a safe and effective treatment to lessen a patients need to wear contacts or glasses.
+LASIK is an excellent option for individuals who are myopic, hyperopic and who have astigmatism.
+LASIK surgery cannot correct presbyopia, the eye condition that results from the natural aging process of the eyes.
+Depending on a patient's prescription, Dr. Kraff can often perform Monovision Lasik.
+Monovision means, Dr. Kraff will correct your dominant eye for distance and under-correct the non-dominant eye for near.
+Together, when using both eyes, the patient can maintain quality distance and near vision.
+If a patient is only presbyopic, with no other refractive errors, monovision Lasik may not be an option.

-Presbyopia, also known as age-related farsightedness, is the normal aging process of the eye.
-We are all born with a lens that sits behind the colored part of our eye.
-This lens is attached to muscles and depending on where we hold an object, those muscles contract to adjust the lens and bring an image into focus.
-As we age, the muscles lose their elasticity and no longer adjust the lens.
-To accommodate for this, a patient must start wearing reading glasses to help magnify the image they are trying to see up close.
+Presbyopia, also known as age-related near vision loss, is the normal aging process of the eyes typically affecting individuals over the age of 40.
+Everyone's eyes have a lens that sits behind the iris, or colored part of the eye.
+This lens is attached to muscles and depending on where we are looking, or focusing, those muscles contract to adjust the lens and bring the images into focus.
+As we age, the muscles lose their elasticity and can no longer move as easily to adjust the lens, creating near vision and reading problems.
+To accommodate for this, patients must use reading glasses to help magnify an image, or improve their reading vision.
+Symptoms of presbyopia may include:

-On the day of surgery, you should expect to be in the office for about 2 hours and you’ll need a way of getting home without driving yourself.
-LASIK is a 2 step process.
-In step 1, Dr. Kraff will use a LASER to create a thin flap on the surface of the cornea.
-Once created, Dr. Kraff will then lift the flap, and use another LASER to remove a microscopic amount of tissue from the cornea.
-This treatment is a matter of seconds and a patient will have no pain or discomfort while the LASER is treating.
-Once completed, Dr. Kraff will realign the flap, ensuring it goes back in the exact spot it was before the treatment started.
+On the day of surgery, you should expect to be in our office for approximately 2 hours.
+You will need a way to get home without driving yourself.
+Lasik is a two step process.
+During step 1, Dr. Kraff will use a laser to create a thin flap on the surface of the cornea.
+Once created, Dr. Kraff can begin step 2, by lifting the flap and using another laser to precisely remove a microscopic amount of tissue from the cornea.
+This part of the Lasik treatment lasts only a few seconds.
+Once completed, Dr. Kraff will realign the flap, making sure it goes back exactly into the spot it was before the treatment started.

 Dr. Kraff has been performing LASER eye surgery for the past 3 decades.
 Dr. Kraff was a part of the initial 1991 FDA clinical study which helped to get LASIK approved in this country in 1997.
 Having performed over 70,000 procedures, you will not find a more skilled and qualified surgeon than Dr. Colman Kraff.